British Agricultural Revolution: Significance

 The Agricultural Revolution was part of a long process of improvement, but sound advice on farming began to appear in England in the mid-17th century, from writers such as Samuel Hartlib, Walter Blith and others, and the overall agricultural productivity of Britain started to grow significantly only in the 18th century.
 It is estimated that total agricultural output grew by a factor of 2.7 between 1700 and 1870 and output per worker at a similar rate.
-Despite its name, the Agricultural Revolution in Britain did not result in overall productivity per hectare of agricultural area as high as in China, where intensive cultivation (including multiple annual cropping in many areas) had been practiced for many centuries.
+Despite its name, the Agricultural Revolution in Britain did not result in overall productivity per hectare of agricultural area as high as in China, where intensive cultivation (including multiple annual cropping in many areas) had been practised for many centuries.

 The Agricultural Revolution in Britain proved to be a major turning point in history, allowing the population to far exceed earlier peaks and sustain the country's rise to industrial pre-eminence.
 Towards the end of the 19th century, the substantial gains in British agricultural productivity were rapidly offset by competition from cheaper imports, made possible by the exploitation of new lands (particularly in the Western United States) and advances in transportation, refrigeration, and other technologies.

 The Agricultural Revolution in other countries was a turning point too.
 In traditional agrarian societies, average productivity was around 120% of subsistence; that is, four households could feed five.
 Little manpower was available for non-agricultural activity.
 Once agriculture improved, however, yields jumped drastically, such that one household could feed five, reducing the workforce needed for agriculture by 75%.
 Large numbers of workers were made available for other forms of employment, which created the conditions necessary for the Industrial Revolution: